stephbuon/congressional-data-scraper/README.md

 Note: We want everyone to have the ability to collect Congressional Records!
-If you want to use our tool but never used Python before, that's okay!
-Just watch this [3 minute video]()(coming soon).
+If you want to use our tool but have never used Python before just watch this [3 minute video]() and you will be ready to go.

 # Congressional Data Scraper
 The Congressional Data Scraper (CDS) scrapes the plain text version of the Daily Editions of the U.S. Congressional Records from "congress.gov" that contain a search term.
 It outputs a .csv file with columns for: